agude/agude.github.io/_books/look_to_windward.md

 {% capture pandora %}{% include book_link.html title="Pandora's Star" %}{% endcapture %}
 {% capture blindsight %}{% include book_link.html title="Blindsight" %}{% endcapture %}
 {% capture river %}{% include book_link.html title="Heaven's River" %}{% endcapture %}
+{% capture valuable %}{% include book_link.html title="Valuable Humans in Transit and Other Stories" %}{% endcapture %}

 The story takes place mostly on the Masaq' Orbital as the light from the last battle of the Idiran--Culture war reaches the habitat and the people reflect on the conflict.
 The primary characters are:

-- The composer Mahrai Ziller, a cat-like Chelgrian in self-imposed exile from his people, hired to compose a symphony in commemorating the end of the war.
+- The composer Mahrai Ziller, a cat-like Chelgrian in self-imposed exile from his people, hired to compose a symphony commemorating the end of the war.
 - Major Quilan, a Chelgrian operative nominally visiting Masaq' to convince Ziller to return to his home world, but is really on a mission of revenge.